-Testing can only occur where there is reasonable cause (see Terminology and Definitions section 17).
-Education and training must be offered to these workplaces, see also Section 14.
+Testing can only occur where there is reasonable cause (see Terms and Definitions).
+Education and training must be offered to these workplaces.

 b) Post accident/incident

 Testing should occur after any significant accident or incident where there is reasonable cause to suspect that alcohol and/or drugs may be involved.